 Here are signs that can mean a heart attack is happening:

 lasts more than a few minutes, or that goes away and comes back.
 It can

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back,

 Shortness of breath with or without chest discomfort.

 Other signs may include breaking out in a cold sweat, nausea or lightheadedness.

-As with men, women's most common heart attack symptom is chest painor discomfort.
+chest pain or discomfort.
 But women are somewhat more likely than men to experience some of the

 shortness of breath, nausea/vomiting, and back or jaw pain.